Case study

 - Balance imagery, icons, and motion with clear service communication.

-- Prioritize responsive polish instead of desktop-only layouts.
+- Prioritize responsive behavior instead of desktop-only layouts.

 Interaction / UI system